Custom Types

 Custom types

 Aiken's custom types are named collections of keys and/or values.
-They are similar to objects in object oriented languages, though they don't have methods.
+They are similar to objects in object-oriented languages, though they don't have methods.

 Custom types are defined with the type keyword.
+They may contain named fields, or not; but they cannot mix.

 type Datum {